The Solution: Vaccines

 A healthier world truly benefits us all.
 Expanding access to vaccines strengthens our ability to fight disease globally and improve economic stability around the world.

 Vaccines have won several battles against preventable diseases in the last few decades.
 Thanks to a coordinated global effort, the number of new cases of polio — a disease that once paralyzed more than 1,000 children a day — has dropped 99 percent in the last 20 years.
 The world is now nearly polio-free.
 We are on the path to similar success with measles.
-The Measles Initiative has vaccinated one billion children in 60 developing countries since 2001 and has decreased measles deaths by 74 percent; changing measles from a disease that used to be the leading killer of children to one that we are close to eliminating altogether.
+The Measles & Rubella Initiative has help to vaccinate one billion children in more than 80 developing countries.
+Since 2000, measles deaths has decreased by 78 percent; changing measles from a disease that used to be the leading killer of children to one that we are close to eliminating altogether.
 There are also groundbreaking new vaccines like — pneumococcal and rotavirus — that prevent pneumonia and diarrhea, and if distributed widely, also have the potential to save the lives of millions more children.

 Related Blog Posts

 Calling all photographers!
 Okay, not just photographers, but anyone able to take a high resolution photo – we need your pictures to show the world we care about global vaccines!
 All photos submitted will be featured in a one-of-a-kind video to be shown at this year’s Global Vaccine Summit.
 READ MORE »